CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-overview.md

 Once the pgbasebackup restore is complete, a new PVC will be available with a randomly generated ID that contains the restored database, e.g. PVC  **mycluster-ieqe** in the output below:

 ```
-$ pgo show pvc all
+$ pgo show pvc --all
 All Operator Labeled PVCs
         mycluster
         mycluster-backup